 All over the place, I keep hearing about the importance of accountability.
 If you make a goal public and have people to hold you accountable, you are much more likely to accomplish your goals.

-So this bucket list is how I am holding myself accountable.
+So this bucket list is how I’m holding myself accountable.

 It was made popular from the movie called “The Bucket List” where two terminally ill guys (Morgan Freeman and Jack Nicholson) meet in a hospital and then set out on an adventure to try and do everything on their lists.

-My bucket list was originally published in 2009, and was one of the very first pieces of content on this site (which was formerly known as Location 180).
+I originally published my list in 2009, and was one of the very first pieces of content on this site (which was formerly known as Location 180).

 I was working a job I was unhappy with, and I wasn’t getting closer to any of my goals.
 So by publishing this list publicly, it encouraged me to do less dreaming and more doing.